l7mp/stunner/doc/MONITORING.md

 ### Configuration and Usage

-The helm chart deploys a ready-to-use Prometheus and Grafana stack, and lets the user setup its metric visualization in Grafana.
+The helm chart deploys a ready-to-use Prometheus and Grafana stack, but leaves the Grafana dashboard empty to let the user pick metrics and configure their visualization.
 An interactive way to visualize STUNner metrics is to use the Grafana dashboard.

 #### Access the Grafana dashboard

-The Grafana dashboard is available at the `grafana` NodePort service IP and port 80.
+To open the Grafana dashboard navigate a web browser to `grafana` NodePort service IP and port 80.

 The default username is **admin** with the password **admin**.